 - Applicants with at least two years of social work or human services experience must complete a verification of their employment and have positive performance evaluations.

-The online program is available for individuals living in the United States, except those from New Hampshire, Maryland, US Territories and those residing within the Massachusetts Route 128 corridor.
+The online program is available for individuals living in the United States, except those from New Hampshire, Maryland, and US Territories.
 Applications for the Online Program are accepted each semester and applicants can apply to enter the online program in September, January, or May.

 State Board of Education requirements and state licensing requirements for social workers differ from state to state.
 Please be sure to research your state’s Board of Education and social work licensing requirements.